 That’s all you need to do.
 Metal insulation tape is available at any hardware store and is used to seal ducts.
 Note: it is not duck tape.
 Duck tape sheds water like the skin of a duck.
 This is the shiny aluminum metallic tape used for heated HVAC ducts.
 Prices for this vary, and at $6-$15, it might seem expensive for a roll, but weighed against the damage you can create without it you are getting a bargain!
 If the tape is impossible for you to get, you can also wrap the board in aluminum foil.
 However, the tape is much better and much safer, because it stays securely in place.

 And Voila!
 You have a mobile workspace!
 The heated Worbla will not stick to the aluminum tape and the board will not catch on fire with the heat gun or knife.
 The aluminum will reflect heat when you hit it with a heat gun, but this actually helps you heat up your Worbla more evenly.

-((Worbla.com Note: I’ve found it helps to use a sheet of wax paper on top of the board to keep my Worbla from sticking to the aluminimum tape and tearing, especially for small pieces.))
+((Worbla.com Note: I’ve found it helps to use a sheet of wax paper or parchment paper on top of the board to keep my Worbla from sticking to the aluminimum tape and tearing, especially for small pieces.))

 Watch out for your fingers!
 The board can get hot.

 Make sure to heat things in the middle of the board to avoid inadvertently hitting what’s next to your work surface with the heat gun.
 It just takes a few seconds of even indirect heat gun heat to discolor most carpet, vinyl or wood.

 The metal tip of your heat gun is REALLY hot!
 When you are done heating, don’t set it down anywhere but on the aluminum board.
 It will insta-burn through carpet.
 And for heaven’s sake do not touch it!
 This goes for heat knifes, too.

 If your aluminum board is losing pieces of tape or looking a little worse for wear, there is no need to replace it, just add more aluminum tape.